MAPC/youth_match/README.md

 6. Test out the console by running `bin/console`.
 This script mimicks `rails console` -- it just loads the environment and starts IRB.
 To see if it works, try running `Applicant.new`.
 It should execute with no problems.
 7. Test out the webserver by running `foreman start` and navigating to the address stated in the logs.
 This will boot up the Sinatra web application.

+> Four log related environment variables need to be added to your local machine (LOG_FILE, AIRBRAKE_PROJECT_ID, AIRBRAKE_KEY, LOG_LEVEL).
+Since the log files and directory are git ignored you can also add a development log during this step.

 > __NOTE__: This Procfile, with the `rerun` command, is not suitable for production because `rerun` is a gem in the `:development` group.